SketchUp/rubocop-sketchup/manual/cops_requirements.md

 Don't attempt to kill the Ruby interpreter by calling `exit` or `exit!`.
 SketchUp will trap `exit` and prevent that, with a message in the console.
-But `exit!` is not trapped and with terminate SketchUp without shutting down cleanly.
+But `exit!` is not trapped and will terminate SketchUp without shutting down cleanly.

 Use `return`, `next`, `break` or `raise` instead.